gwdawson/twitter-custom-source-label/README.md

 - [x] Scroll to App Permissions and change the option from “Read” to “Read and Write” and click on Save.
 - [x] Scroll to Authentication Settings and turn on 3rd party authentication then click on Save.
 - [x] Scroll to the top, and click on "Keys and Tokens" here you can see your Twitter API keys and Access Tokens.
-- [x] Click on "Regenerate" for API Key & Secret then copy both your "API Key" and "API Key Secret".
+- [x] Click on "Regenerate" for API Key & Secret then copy both Keys.
-- [x] Click on "Generate" for Access Token & Secret then copy both your "Access Token" and "Access Token Secret".
+- [x] Click on "Generate" for Access Token & Secret then copy both Tokens.

 <hr>